 The Depo shot is covered by most private health insurance plans, but you should know that if you use your parent’s drug plan, they may be able to see that information.
 Depo is also covered by:

 - FNIHB (First Nations status) – You can call 204-983-8886 to make sure no one else can see your prescriptions.

 - Manitoba Pharmacare – If you have a Manitoba Health card and have no other coverage, there’s a good chance you can apply for Pharmacare to cover a good portion of your drug costs.
 Click here for more information.

 If you don’t have any coverage, you may be able to get Depo for free from your health care provider’s office or clinic, or you can call Women’s Health Clinic (204-947-1517) for information on their free/low-cost birth control program.
-Otherwise, the cost to just purchase the Depo shot is generally between $33 and $45/shot (equal to about $11-$14/month) in Winnipeg.*
+Otherwise, the cost to just purchase the Depo shot is generally about $33/shot (equal to about $11-$14/month) in Winnipeg.*